Skip to Content

 The state also has specific rules for pedestrians on highways.
 Walking along highways or major roads without sidewalks is prohibited, as it poses significant risks.
 If a pedestrian must walk along a roadway, Texas law requires that they walk on the left side, facing oncoming traffic, to increase visibility and reduce the chances of an accident.

-With pedestrian accidents being so common and numerous, it stands to reason that there are plenty of reasons why they happen.
-There are many different common causes of pedestrian accidents, most of which have to do with something that inhibits the ability of the motorist involved to operate their vehicle safely.
+With pedestrian accidents being so common and numerous, there are plenty of reasons why they happen.
+There are many common causes of pedestrian accidents, most of which have to do with something that inhibits the motorist's ability to operate their vehicle safely.

 Here are some of the most common causes of pedestrian accidents: